-After Frederick Douglass was born, he went to live with his grandmother, Betsey Bailey.
+After Douglass was born, he went to live with his grandmother, Betsey Bailey.
 He was not able to see his mother more than four or five times after that, since she had to walk twelve miles each way to see him.
 In addition, she had to be back at work by sunrise or face a whipping.
-She died when Frederick Douglass was seven years old.
+She died when he was seven years old.

 When Frederick Douglass was six years old, he began to work as a slave in his master's house.
 He later wrote about the conditions of slavery.
 He was only given a long linen shirt to wear, with no shoes, pants, jacket, or socks and fed only boiled corn mush.
 He often awoke to hear slaves being beaten, including his own relatives.